The Coil Winding Process

 If it’s a miniature sensor that is made of coils, first and foremost you need to have:

-You cannot simply go and buy a machine capable of winding micro-coils.
-It doesn’t exist.
-You need to engineer such machinery and create it from scratch.
+You cannot simply purchase a machine capable of winding micro-coils; it doesn’t exist.
+You need to engineer and build such machinery from scratch.
 At Benatav, we call this in-house engineering.
 For everything related to miniature coils, whether it’s leads for wire terminals or soldering, you need special machinery that you create in-house.

-You use ultra-fine wires to manufacture inductive components and provide connectivity within miniature medical devices.
-This requires the interplay of several innovative technologies.
-These technologies are predicated on an array of methods for handling copper and other metal wires at any diameter, down to the finest serially manufactured size of 59 AWG (9 microns or 0.00035 inches).
-Handling wires which can be 510 times thinner than a human hair is a non-trivial issue, especially if the expected final shape of the wound coil is constrained by a long list of physical and environmental factors and must meet very strict tolerance requirements.
+Using ultra-fine wires to manufacture inductive components and provide connectivity within miniature medical devices requires the interplay of several innovative technologies.
+These technologies hinge on an array of methods for handling copper and other metal wires of any diameter, down to the finest serially manufactured size of 59 AWG (9 microns or 0.00035 inches).
+Handling wires that can be 5-10 times thinner than a human hair is no trivial task, especially if the expected final shape of the wound coil is subject to a long list of physical and environmental factors and must meet very strict tolerance requirements.

-The machinery used for winding such coils, which controls and monitors the wire’s position and tension at any given time during the winding process, is in most cases custom-built by the coil manufacturer, and requires state-of-the-art micro-motion and control systems.
-As a result, only a handful of manufacturers in the world have the technical capability to serially manufacture coils that small.
+The machinery used for winding such coils, which controls and monitors the wire’s position and tension at any given time during the winding process, is in most cases custom-built by the coil manufacturer and requires state-of-the-art micro-motion and control systems.
+As a result, only a handful of manufacturers in the world possess the technical capability to serially manufacture coils that small.

 To create miniature coils requires a manufacturer uniquely qualified to wind ultra-fine wire and produce micro-coils.
 Benatav Advanced Winding Technologies is ready to help you with any questions or concerns about the process.
 To contact them, please phone +972-3-934 5951 or write to info@benatav.com.